jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_plannedoutage_commandline.md

 ## Windows Powershell / Command line parameters

 ### -Address address
-The listed connections will be added to the planned outage.

-List the connections in the form @{SqlServer="sqlserver1"} where in this example *SqlServer* is the connection type and *sqlserver1* the address of the SQL Server connection.
+List the connections to be added to the planned outage in the form @{SqlServer="sqlserver1"} where in this example *SqlServer* is the connection type and *sqlserver1* the address of the SQL Server connection.

 The connection types are (case insensitive):